-Graduate Specialization: Collaborative Specialization in Aging Studies
+MA in Interdisciplinary Aging Studies

 As Canadian society experiences a significant demographic shift, and new perspectives on aging become more important than ever before, now is the time to considering earning your MA, MSc or PhD along with a specialization in Aging Studies.
-Upon successful completion of the degree requirements of their participating graduate programs and the requirements of the collaborative specialization, students receive the notation “with Specialization in Aging Studies” on their transcript and parchment.
-Learn more here.

 This interdisciplinary graduate course examines aging from a critical perspective.
 Topics include: long-term care, generational divides, age tech, sexual expression, queer futures, decolonizing time, political economy, intergenerational creativity, lifelong activisms, mortal methods, memory cafes, and political economy.
 Read the press release, here.